 During 2020, the Company experienced significantly reduced commercial activity in numerous aspects of its business as a result of the preventative and protective actions taken by federal, state and local governments to combat Covid-19, including the implementation of stay-at-home orders, social distancing policies and certain temporary government-imposed moratoria on collection customers' activities.
-During 2021 and the first quarter of 2022, the Company saw ongoing improvement in its results of operations, with the exception of the Company's idiVERIFIED service, which is an ancillary collections market offering that is purely transactional and of a lower margin profile.
+During 2021 and the nine months ended September 30, 2022, the Company saw ongoing improvement in its results of operations, with the exception of the Company's idiVERIFIED service, which is an ancillary collections market offering that is purely transactional and of a lower margin profile.
 The Company expects its idiVERIFIED service volume to return to pre-Covid levels in the first half of 2023.
-Given the ongoing uncertainty and the unpredictable nature of the pandemic, including the emergence of new variants and the development, availability, distribution and effectiveness of vaccines, the full impact of the Covid-19 pandemic on the Company's ongoing business, results of operations and overall financial performance cannot be reasonably estimated at this time.

 To further support the Company's liquidity, beginning April 1, 2020, the Company elected, under Section 2302 of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), to defer payment of the employer portion of Social Security payroll tax.
 Under the CARES Act, employers could forgo timely payment of the employer portion of Social Security taxes that would otherwise be due from March 27, 2020 through December 31, 2020, without penalty or interest charges.
 Employers must pay 50% of the deferred amount by December 31, 2021, and the remainder by December 31, 2022.
 The Company paid 50% of the deferred amount in December 2021.
-On May 5, 2020, the Company received funding under a promissory note dated May 5, 2020 evidencing an unsecured non-recourse loan under the CARES Act, which was fully forgiven by Legacy Bank of Florida and the U.S. Small Business Administration in June 2021, resulting in a gain on extinguishment of debt of \$2,175 during the year ended December 31, 2021.
-The Company will continue to assess the CARES Act and other applicable government legislation aimed at assisting businesses during the Covid-19 pandemic.
+On May 5, 2020, the Company received funding under a promissory note dated May 5, 2020 evidencing an unsecured non-recourse loan under the CARES Act, which was fully forgiven by Legacy Bank of Florida and the U.S. Small Business Administration in June 2021, resulting in a gain on extinguishment of debt of \$2,175 during the nine months ended September 30, 2021.